Jose1103-lab/my_projects/README.md

 # my_projects
-Here is all my trajectory through programming world
+Here is all my trajectory through the programming world